szg-zone/DigitalGarden/content/Blogs/004-FashionEvent.md

   Text: "Suggest Changes"
   appendFilePath: true
 ---
+## Hey everyone,

-Hey everyone, Sharvin here again!
+Sharvin here again!
 This time, I want to share something that’s been one of the coolest experiences I’ve had in college so far — my journey with Panache, our university’s fashion and cultural club.

-🌟 Joining Panache
+## 🌟 Joining Panache

 When the club opened its Junior Core forms, I was beyond excited to apply.
-There were so many teams to choose from — choreography, makeup, logistics, and more — but I went straight for the Costume & Design Team.
+There were so many teams to choose from — choreography, makeup, management, and more — but I went straight for the Costume & Design Team.

 Why?
 Because I’ve always been the creative type.
 I love crafting accessories, playing with designs, and visualizing outfits.
 The only catch?
 I had zero prior experience.

 Still, I knew I had to give it a shot.

-💡 The Interview Day
+## 💡The Interview Day

 On the day of the interview, I was walking from my hostel to the interview room and suddenly thought — “Why not make a small design portfolio?”